HumanCellAtlas/dcp-community/charters/ingestion-service/charter.md

 *Direct data contributor* - a data contributor who uploads their own data through services offered as part of the DCP in a "self-service" manner.
 Direct data contributors are also usually the generators of the data

-*Data wrangler* - a data contributor who works as part of the HCA consortium to provide assistance to biologists wanting to upload data into the DCP
+*Data wrangler* - an individual who works on behalf of the Human Cell Atlas (HCA) consortium to provide assistance to data contributors uploading data into the DCP.
+From an Ingestion Service perspective, data wranglers can themselves be considered as a specialised type of data contributor

-*Submission* - the grouping of data and metadata that makes sense to a data contributor.
+*Submission* - the grouping of data and metadata that makes sense for a data contributor to supply as part of a single interaction with the Ingestion Service.
 For example, a data contributor might typically upload all the data at once for a publication they have in preparation.
 This grouping does not necessarily correspond to how data is stored or displayed in the DCP and how it should be displayed to a data consumer

 *Bundle* - the grouping of data and metadata in the Data Storage Service